 Let’s take a look at the most common placement option: page or post embedding.

 To begin, create a new page or post in WordPress.
 Then, click inside the first block (the blank area below your page title) and click on the Add WPForms icon.

 Next, publish your page or post so your form will appear on your website.

 That’s it!
-You now know how to create a complaint form in WordPress.
+You now know how to create a customer complaint form in WordPress.

 If you find you’re not receiving email notifications, you should check out our guide on how to send emails in WordPress using SMTP.